Tony-NanJing/PyMinecraft/README.md

 # PyMinecraft
 Python Minecraft
-I'd like to say thank to fogleman because I used his code...
+(I'd like to say thank to fogleman because I used his code:))